ofri/Open-Knesset/docs/devel/source/workflow.rst

     git pull https://github.com/hasadna/Open-Knesset.git master

-If `requirements.txt` was modified, make sure all of them are installed (no harm running this command event in case of no changes):
+If `requirements.txt` was modified, make sure all of them are installed (no harm running this command even in case of no changes):

     `pip install -r requirements.txt`